 Members of the Regional Council participate in outreach activities to increase knowledge and understanding of the Regional Plan.
 The Council split the Coastal Georgia region into four different sub-areas for targeted outreach meetings.
 The outreach meetings took place between January and April 2019 with many stakeholders attending the series of meetings.

-EPD collaborated with the planning contractors and Council Chairs to create a newsletter to keep Council Members updated on the work that has been completed to date and what is still to come for the 2020-2022 Regional Water Plan Update.
+EPD collaborated with the planning contractors and Council Chairs to create a newsletter to keep Council Members updated on the work that was underway during the 2020-2023 Regional Water Plan Update.
 Topics covered include updates from EPD, planning process and resource assessment overviews, forecasting results, and funding updates.
-Newsletter editions are anticipated to be released on a quarterly basis or after Council Meetings, as appropriate.
-The released newsletters can be found below and are sorted by date.
+Newsletter editions may be released on a quarterly basis or after Council Meetings, as appropriate.
+The 2023 Fact Sheet was developed to capture the highlights of the 2023 Regional Water Plan Update.
+The released newsletters and fact sheet can be found below.